ErroRshikhar/DeepThought_Assesment/README.md

 methodology.md: A deep dive into the research process, tools used, and segment-specific learnings.

-scripts/: (Optional) Python scripts or API prompts used for data scraping or classification.

-Fail_List_Documentation.md: Analysis of companies that were rejected (the 70% yield logic).

 ## 🔬 Research Methodology
 My research focused on the Hyderabad Hub within the Specialty Biotech & Chemicals segment.

 Primary Source: Cross-referenced the DSIR (Department of Scientific & Industrial Research) directory to verify R&D units.

-Cluster Mapping: Targeted specific zones like Genome Valley and IDA Pashamylaram.
+Cluster Mapping: Targeted specific zones like Genome Valley and IDA Pashamylaram in Hyderabad.

 Financial Scrutiny: Used Zauba Corp/Tofler to ensure revenue fell within the ₹50Cr–₹500Cr sweet spot.